Disease in fiction: Real diseases

 Genuine plagues have formed the central elements of books from Giovanni Boccaccio's c.
 1353 The Decameron onwards.
 Boccaccio tells the tales of ten people of Florence who escape from the Black Death in their city.
 The book inspired Geoffrey Chaucer's 14th-century Canterbury Tales, which similarly tells the stories of people on pilgrimage in a time of plague.
 Ingmar Bergman's 1957 film The Seventh Seal (Det sjunde inseglet) is set in Denmark during the Black Death, and features a game of chess with Death personified as a monk-like figure.

 Tuberculosis was a common disease in the 19th century, and it appeared in several major works of Russian literature.
 Fyodor Dostoevsky used the theme of the consumptive nihilist repeatedly, with Katerina Ivanovna in Crime and Punishment; Kirillov in The Possessed, and both Ippolit and Marie in The Idiot.
 Turgenev did the same with Bazarov in Fathers and Sons.
 In English literature of the Victorian era, major tuberculosis novels include Charles Dickens's 1848 Dombey and Son, Elizabeth Gaskell's 1855 North and South, and Mrs. Humphry Ward's 1900 Eleanor.

-Albert Camus's 1947 The Plague, probably based on cholera in 19th-century France, was seen both as fable about the need for people to help each other in the meaningless world seen by existentialism, and as alluding to the German invasion of France, fresh in Camus's mind.
+Albert Camus's 1947 The Plague, probably based on cholera in 19th-century France, was seen both as fable about the need for people to help each other in the meaningless world seen by absurdism, and as alluding to the German invasion of France, fresh in Camus's mind.
+His stage play The State of Siege, which premiered the following year, uses the bubonic plague to criticize authoritarianism and rebellion against the Absurd.

 Huntington's disease appears in many novels, such as Ian McEwan's 2005 Saturday.
 It was criticised as prejudiced in the medical journal The Lancet for its negative portrayal of the protagonist with the disease.